 Few travellers dare dream of chartering a course along the Upper Irrawaddy River, we do just that.
 Of course, even though we’re discovering the country’s quietest waters, there’s no compromise in services and amenities.
 On board, a spa offers a variety of authentic treatments, cuisine features ingredients sourced daily from local villages, and early morning meditation allows us to reflect upon the wondrous regions we cross.

 A magical close to our journey, we stay among the lotus pools and carefully manicured lawns of this boutique hotel set within Yangon’s embassy quarter.
 With an extremely high staff-to-guest ratio, your every need will be attended to in the most lively manner.
 After days spent learning about the city’s fascinating culture and history, prepare to retire to the carved teak panels and silk bedding of your private suite.

-Fares are per person twin share in Australian dollars and include Thai Airways flights from Sydney, Melbourne or Brisbane.
+Fares are in Australian dollars and include Thai Airways flights from Sydney, Melbourne or Brisbane.
 Prices from other cities available on request.

-Cruise and Land Only guests join the tour in Mandalay on Day 2 and depart Yangon on Day 17 after touring.
+Land Only Guests join the tour in Mandalay on Day 2 and depart Yangon on Day 17 after touring.

 Cruise Upgrades, add per person, twin share